MrGiga/uno-zen/README.md

 **Uno Zen Revised** is a theme for Ghost taken from the archived version of [Uno-Zen](https://github.com/Kikobeats/uno-zen) but includes compatibility with Ghost 4.0 and implemenation of Docker.

-### Whats is new in 2.x
+### Whats is new in 3.x

-- Totally rewritten using HTML5 and CSS3.
-- Improved development workflow with gulp + browersync.
-- Improved responsive and mobile experience.
-- Improved SEO Content with meta tags.
+- Compatible with Ghost 4.0

-Things that already existed:

-- A good 404 page error.
-- Search support.
+- Rewrite of GulpJS implementation to work with latest version of GulpJS
+- Docker Development Environment
-- Multiaccount support.
+- Minor Tweaks
-- Loading progress state for each page.
-- Estimation about the time of reading.

 ## Installation